phlippieb/jakaranda-20/doc/spec.md

-# Specification - Jakaranda Wynproegulde Proegids
+# Specification - Jakaranda Wynproegilde Proegids

 Note: This spec only reflects the scope to be implemented for the current milestone (currently, this is milestone 1).
 As subsequent milestones move into scope, this spec doc will be updated.